paradigmxyz/artemis/crates/strategies/mev-share-uni-arb/README.md

-# Opensea Sudo Arb
+# MEV Share Uniswap V2 / V3 Arbitrage

-A strategy implementing atomic, cross-market NFT arbitrage between Seaport and Sudoswap.
-At a high level, we listen to a stream of new seaport orders, and compute whether we can atomically fulfill the order and sell the NFT into a sudoswap pool while making a profit.
+A strategy implementing probabilistic Uniswap V2 / V3 arbitrage on Mev Share.
+At a high level, we listen to the stream of mev share events, and filter for trades that touch a v3 pool.
+We then submit a series of backruns of varying sizes, hoping that one of them will be profitable.

 ## Strategy

 ### Sync

-The strategy first syncs its initial state, by rebuilding the state of all Sudoswap pools in memory.
-We do this as follows:
+The strategy first syncs its initial state, by loading the set of valid pools into memory.
+These are pools where one asset in the pair is WETH, and which exist on both uniswap v2 and v3.

-1. Starting from the Sudoswap factory deployment block, filter for all `NewPair` events emitted to build a full list of pools.
-2. We batch read quotes for all pools by using a specialized quoter contract  via eth_call bytecode injection.
-3. We update the state of a pair of HashMaps in memory for fast retrival of each NFT collection's best quote.

 ### Processing

-After the initial sync is done, we stream the following events:
+After the initial sync is done, we stream MEV-Share events, listening for transactions that touch one of the revelant pools.
+When we find these transactions, we submit a series of backruns, blindly guessing the trade size.

-1. New Blocks: for every new block, we find all sudo pools that were either touched or created, and update their internal state in memory after getting new quotes.
-2. Seaport orders: we stream seaport orders, filtering for sell orders on the collections which have valid sudo quotes.
-We compute whether an arb is available, and if so, submit a transaction to our atomic arb contract.

 ## Contracts

-This strategy relies on two contracts:
+This strategy relies on an atomic arb contract which can be found [here](./contracts/src/BlindArb.sol)

-1. [`SudoOpenseaArb`](/crates/strategies/opensea-sudo-arb/contracts/src/SudoOpenseaArb.sol): Execute an atomic arb by buying an NFT on seaport by calling `fulfillBasicOrder`, and selling it on Sudoswap by calling `swapNFTsForToken`.

-2. [`SudoPairQuoter`](/crates/strategies/opensea-sudo-arb/contracts/src/SudoPairQuoter.sol): Batch read contract that checks whether sudo pools have valid quotes.

 ## Build and Test